srcspider/nightdragon/README.md

 Goutte, so it requires no extra dependencies.
 To test things like javascript dependent pages you will need to run it though selenium2 driver; required project files are already included, you just need the server.
-To get it go to http://seleniumhq.org/download/ (you want the download under "Selenium Server"), once you have the jar file run it by typing `java -jar your/server/file`.
+To get it go to http://seleniumhq.org/download/ (you want the download under "Selenium Server").
+Once you have the jar file run it by typing `java -jar your/server/file`.
 You can now modify the tests to run though Selenium2 instead of Goutte by adding a `@javascript` tag after the `@navigation` tag, like so: